 Pregnancy & Post-Partum Hair Loss

 A few years ago, Philip Kingsley helped conduct a study entitled ‘The effect of pregnancy on scalp hair and facial skin’.
-Of the 375 women studied for 3 years, the most frequently asked question was ‘How will pregnancy affect my hair?’
+Of the 375 women studied for 3 years, the most frequently asked question was ‘how will pregnancy affect my hair?’

 HOW WILL PREGNANCY AFFECT YOUR HAIR?

 Pregnancy can affect hair in many different ways.
 You’ll be surprised to know that this is often the case in both sexes, due to increased stress, anticipation and changes in lifestyle when expecting a baby.
 Some women report their hair looks better than ever during pregnancy.
-In fact, during our study, a third of the women questioned said they saw an improvement in their hair after 4-5 months.
+In fact, during our study, a third of the women questioned said they saw an improvement in their hair after four to five months.
 They noticed it looked and felt thicker and had more body and shine.

 However, the other third found that their hair was more problematic than usual - that it was drier and needed extra moisture.
 And the remaining third noticed no difference at all.
 It isn’t fully understood why certain women have wonderful hair during pregnancy and others do not.
 We believe it’s because hormonal changes vary in each individual, and during different pregnancies.
 Also, the sensitivity of hair follicles to these changes is different.
 It’s impossible to estimate in advance what these effects will be.
 Your hair can be great during a first pregnancy and be quite the reverse in the second – or vice versa.